-- a. a total of 6 weeks of leave for the birth of your biological child and/or the placement of a child with you for, or as a precondition to, adoption; - b. a total of 2 weeks of leave to care for a spouse, domestic partner, child, parent or in-law (including the parent of a domestic partner) with a serious health condition; and - c. a total of 2 weeks of leave if you cannot perform your employment duties due to a serious health condition.
+- a.
+A total of 6 weeks of leave for the birth of your biological child and/or the placement of a child with you for, or as a precondition to, adoption; - a A total of 2 weeks of leave to care for a spouse, domestic partner, child, parent or in-law (including the parent of a domestic partner) with a serious health condition;-and - c. aA total of 2 weeks of leave if you cannot perform your employment duties due to a serious health condition.